 The one real caveat to that value equation is that you’ve really got to be someone who enjoys a variety of different sports.
 If you’re a keen on cricket and don’t particularly care about football or tennis or footy, for example, then Kayo may not be right for you.
 After all, there’s nothing else available on Kayo but sports.

-As of January 2021, there's a free tier available as well.
-It's called Kayo Freebies and can be accessed for free by new customers after setting up an account.
+A free tier called Kayo Freebies was introduced in January 2021 and can be accessed for free by new customers after setting up an account.
 However, the content you'll have access to is very limited.

-Kayo's Basic plan lets you stream sports across two devices simultaneously, with no lock-in contract.
-If you decide you want to stream to more devices at a later date, you can upgrade to the Premium package below for an additional $10 per month.
+Kayo's first tier, or the One plan lets you stream sports on a single device, with no lock-in contract.
+If you decide you want to stream to more devices at a later date, you can upgrade to the Basic or Premium packages below.

 The Premium package lets you stream all the sports you want across three devices with no lock-in contract.
 It's the same content as the Basic package, with the same image quality.
 Sign up now.